et0and/portfolio-redux/content/pages/about.md

 Ko Tom tōku ingoa

 This is my humble website of projects and resources.
 This site is always under construction.
-It was last updated on Monday 27 April, 2020 in Tāmaki Makaurau, Aotearoa.
+It was last updated on Friday 7 August, 2020 in Tāmaki Makaurau, Aotearoa.

-Prior to working in education I came from an art and design background.
-This is important.

 I’ve had a fascination with the Web and technology from a young age, and got to know all kinds of different people through IRC and Usenet channels.
 I feel as though I grew up on the Internet, and that it has taught me a lot of what I know.